eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

 .. note::

-  By default these commands only search jobs associated with the cluster you are log in, however, if you want to search a job that was executed on :ref:`Cronos <about_cronos>` while you are in a session in :ref:`Apolo II <about_apolo-ii>` you can do it using the argument ``-M slurm-cronos``.
+  By default these commands only search jobs associated with the cluster you are log in, however,  for example, if you want to search a job that was executed on :ref:`Cronos <about_cronos>` while you are in a session in :ref:`Apolo II <about_apolo-ii>`, you can do it using the argument ``-M slurm-cronos``.
 Other posible options are ``-M slurm-apolo`` and ``-M all``